 TAX 5015 Federal Income Tax Accounting II

-Combined program substitution for TAX 4011 Federal Tax Accounting II
+Combined pathway substitution for TAX 4011 Federal Tax Accounting II

 Prerequisite: TAX 4001.
 This course explores concepts and methods of determining income of corporations, partnerships, estates, and trusts for tax purposes as well as interpretation of Internal Revenue Code, related regulations, and tax advisory services.